-6. As through the Multilateral Instrument all of China's tax treaties will contain a provision equivalent to Article 25(3), first sentence, of the OECD Model Tax Convention there is no need for bilateral modifications.
-Regardless, China reported that it will continue to seek to include Article 25(3), first sentence in all of its future tax treaties.
+10. As through the Multilateral Instrument all of China's tax treaties will contain a provision equivalent to Article 25(3), first sentence, of the OECD Model Tax Convention (OECD, 2017a), there is no need for bilateral modifications.
+In that regard, China reported that it will continue to seek to include Article 25(3), first sentence in all of its future tax treaties.